 In 1985, the theatre was renovated.
 With the renovation, a runway was built along the east wall from the balcony to backstage to a spiral staircase, which is still in use.
 A few more rows of seats were removed, and the stage and backstage spaces were removed and replaced by a wall-to-wall stage about one foot above the auditorium floor.
 If you want to learn more about the history and architecture of the Plaza, visit our Historic Plaza Theatre page.

 2021 marks the 45th anniversary of Paris Community Theatre.
-In these 45 years, PCT has produced over 200 productions, you can view a full list of past productions in our Gallery of Past Shows.
+In these 45 years, PCT has produced over 200 productions, you can our latest productions in our Gallery of Past Shows.